 Anyway, my name is Ryan.
 I’m

-twenty-five twenty-six.
+twenty-five twenty-six twenty-seven twenty-eight.
 I live in England, alas.
 I enjoy playing video-games, reading, and, well, a bunch of other stuff.
 God, having to list your hobbies is borderline worse than going to the optician and them wanting to actually touch your eye.
 You know what I mean?
 Similarly, anyone who instigates those kind of tell-us-about-yourself ‘ice-breaker’ activities in social situations should be put on a watchlist.
 Just to be safe.
 Because something, like something deep inside, is just not… right… with them.
 In a truly unsettling way.
 And who knows how that will express itself in the future.
 Today they ask you to play a zany game of ‘two truths and a lie’, tomorrow they’re insisting how fun and wacky it would be for us to repeal habeas corpus.
 I’m just saying…

 By the way, in case you want to put a face to the name, I look like this: